LiviaJacklinne/LiviaJacklinne/README.md

 ### Hi!
 I'm Livia Jacklinne

+##

 ### About me:

 - Made in South America 🇧🇷
 - Computer Engineer - [Inatel](https://inatel.br/home/) 🖥️
-- Learnig more about Mongo DB and JS
+- Learnig more about MongoDB and JS

 ---